hadley/adv-r/Functionals.md

 | data frame | by     |            |        |
 | array      |        |            | apply  |

-This was one of the driving forces behind the creation of the plyr package, which provides consistently named functions with consistently named arguments, that implement all combinations of input and output data structures:
+This was one of the driving forces behind the creation of the plyr package, which provides consistently named functions with consistently named arguments and implements all combinations of input and output data structures:

 |            | list   | data frame | array |
 |------------|--------|------------|-------|